Emememil/tarot-website-v2/README.md

-cat << 'EOF' > README.md
-# 🚀 Emil William | Software Engineer & Creative Craftsperson
+# Emil William | Software Engineer & Creative Craftsperson

 A high-performance portfolio showcasing the intersection of **Systems Engineering (Rust)** and **Modern Web Architecture (React)**.
 This project is a testament to my philosophy: *Software is a craft, and the developer is an architect of experiences.*